 God commanded that sorcerers and sorceresses were to be put to death (Exod.
 22:18; cp.
 Lev.
 20:27).
 That was because of their intimate involvement with demons, which are the avowed enemies of God and righteousness, and are hurtful to all of God’s creation.
 There are only two ultimate supernatural sources, God and the Devil, and anyone who is working with supernatural powers that are not from God is against God.
 The idea that there is “good witchcraft” is a falsehood foisted upon people so the Devil can gain a larger foothold on the person and society.

 The existence of spiritual forces, both good and evil, has been known since God created humankind.
 The Devil appeared to Adam and Eve in the Garden of Eden (Gen. 3:1), and the Devil and his demons have continued to appear to people throughout the ages.
 In fact, it was demons appearing in various forms that gave rise to the polytheistic theologies and mythologies in the ancient world.
 Just as demons appear to people today as different spirits and ghosts, the evidence indicates that demons appeared to people in the ancient world as different gods and goddesses of all kinds of shapes and sizes.
-Furthermore, the gods appeared in different ways that revealed a hierarchy among them (as indeed there was a hierarchy in the demonic world), and also it was clear to the ancients that different gods were at war with each other, which is reflected in the ancient mythologies and is also a part of modern portrayals of spiritual forces such as we see in Harry Potter books and movies.
+Furthermore, the gods appeared in different ways that revealed a hierarchy among them (as indeed there was a hierarchy in the demonic world), and also it was clear to the ancients that different gods were at war with each other, which is reflected in the ancient mythologies and is also a part of modern portrayals of spiritual forces such as we see in so many books and movies today.

 Given the fact that demons appeared to people in different forms, it would be natural for the ancient people to turn to them for supernatural power and help, and thus the interaction between demons and humans was the driving force behind the widespread practice of divination and magic.
 So, for example, the list of demonic practices in Deuteronomy 18:9-11 was not some invented list.
 When Moses penned Deuteronomy, the activities mentioned in chapter 18 were actually being practiced by the peoples who were occupying the Promised Land (Deut.
 18:9), and Joshua and his army would be in that land less than three months after Deuteronomy was written.
 So for Joshua and his army, Deuteronomy 18 was “hot off the press” and extremely important if they wanted God’s help in conquering the Promised Land.